Luis-Mayer/process-knowledge-graph/README.md

 This project is a small prototype for connecting business process modeling with semantic data modeling.
 It demonstrates how process knowledge can be represented as a machine-readable graph and queried in a structured way.

+The prototype also includes simple decision logic to represent branching process paths, which makes it closer to real-world process modeling.

 ## Possible Extensions

-- Adding decisions and branching logic to process definitions
+- Extending decision logic with multiple branches and gateway types
 - Creating a formal OWL ontology in the `ontology/` directory
 - Mapping BPMN XML elements to RDF triples
 - Adding SHACL validation for process consistency